vanbasten2323/galleryPowershell/powershellCommandDesign.md

       - Get-AzureRmGallery
     - ` New cmdlets to delete a gallery. `
       - Remove-AzureRmGallery
-  - Gallery Image
+  - Gallery Image Definition
-    - ` New cmdlets to create a gallery image. `
+    - ` New cmdlets to create a gallery image definition. `
-      - New-AzureRmGalleryImage
+      - New-AzureRmGalleryImageDefinition
-    - ` New cmdlets to update a gallery image. `
+    - ` New cmdlets to update a gallery image definition. `
-      - Update-AzureRmGalleryImage
+      - Update-AzureRmGalleryImageDefinition
-    - ` New cmdlets to get a gallery image or list gallery images. `
+    - ` New cmdlets to get a gallery image definition or list gallery image definitions. `
-      - Get-AzureRmGalleryImage
+      - Get-AzureRmGalleryImageDefinition
-    - ` New cmdlets to delete a gallery image. `
+    - ` New cmdlets to delete a gallery image definition. `
-      - Remove-AzureRmGalleryImage
+      - Remove-AzureRmGalleryImageDefinition
   - Gallery Image Version
     - ` New cmdlets to create a gallery image version. `
       - New-AzureRmGalleryImageVersion